How do I set up API Gateway with my own CloudFront distribution?

 https://distributionDomainName/resourceName

-For more information on testing, see How do I activate IAM authentication for API Gateway APIs?
+For more information on how to test your distribution, see How do I activate IAM authentication for API Gateway APIs?

 If you're using IAM authentication for your API or custom domain names for your CloudFront web distribution

 By default, CloudFront doesn't forward incoming Authorization headers to the origin (for this use case, API Gateway).
-If you're using IAM authentication for your API or custom domain names for your distribution, you must do one of the following:
+If you're using IAM authentication for your API or custom domain names for your distribution, take one of the following actions.

 4. (Optional) To test the setup, do the following: